 News & Events

 CBP’s air, land and seaports processed more than 33 million imports last year.
-Shirts, shoes, lumber, electronics, dishes, eggplants, squid, coffee, bricks and soccer balls are just a sliver of the commerce worth a mind-boggling $2.4 trillion, making the U.S. the world’s second largest importer behind the European Union.
+Shirts, shoes, lumber, electronics, dishes, eggplants, squid, coffee, bricks and soccer balls.
+Makes sliver of the commerce worth a mind-boggling $2.4 trillion.
+Making the U.S. the world’s second largest importer behind the EU.
 While trade is more robust than ever, CBP cautions importers to be watchful about the source of their merchandise.